Bikeman868/NPL/docs/SYNTAX.md

 a separate line, and the key must be separated from the value by at least one space.
 If the key is an expression then it must be enclosed in parentheses.

-Note that strings delimited with single or double quotes must be closed before the end of the source line, but strings delimited with back ticks can contain multiple lines of text.
+Note that strings delimited with single or double quotes must be closed before the end of the line, but strings delimited with back ticks can contain multiple lines of text.
 Strings with back ticks also support string interpolation where `${<expression>}` is replaced by the result of the evaluating the expression.